 Why use a managed Kafka service

 Running Apache Kafka in production requires significant operational investment.
-ApsaraMQ for Kafka handles the following tasks so you can focus on building applications:
+ApsaraMQ for Kafka handles these tasks so you can focus on your applications:

 Cluster provisioning and configuration -- Deploy ready-to-use Kafka clusters without manual setup.